Dots per inch: How Microsoft Windows handles DPI scaling

 Displays with high pixel densities were not common up to the Windows XP era.
-High DPI displays became mainstream around the time Windows 8 was released.
+High DPI displays became mainstream around the time Windows 8 was released, and as a result, Windows and its apps weren't properly scalable as pixel density increased.
 Display scaling by entering a custom DPI irrespective of the display resolution has been a feature of Microsoft Windows since Windows 95.
 Windows XP introduced the GDI+ library which allows resolution-independent text scaling.
+In Microsoft Windows, the DPI higher than 96 DPI is called High DPI.

 Windows Vista introduced support for programs to declare themselves to the OS that they are high-DPI aware via a manifest file or using an API.
-For programs that do not declare themselves as DPI-aware, Windows Vista supports a compatibility feature called DPI virtualization so system metrics and UI elements are presented to applications as if they are running at 96 DPI and the Desktop Window Manager then scales the resulting application window to match the DPI setting.
+For programs that do not declare themselves as DPI-aware, Windows Vista supports a compatibility feature called DPI virtualization so system metrics and UI elements are presented to applications as if they are running at 96 DPI and the Desktop Window Manager then scales the resulting application window to match the DPI setting, however this renders UI elements in apps that weren't drawn in vector graphics to be blurry or pixelated.
 Windows Vista retains the Windows XP style scaling option which when enabled turns off DPI virtualization for all applications globally.
 DPI virtualization is a compatibility option as application developers are all expected to update their apps to support high DPI without relying on DPI virtualization.

 Windows Vista also introduces Windows Presentation Foundation.
 WPF .NET applications are vector-based, not pixel-based and are designed to be resolution-independent.
 Developers using the old GDI API and Windows Forms on .NET Framework runtime need to update their apps to be DPI aware and flag their applications as DPI-aware.